This course can be tailored to your needs for private, onsite delivery at your location.

 - Feature overview: open-source Jenkins vs. enterprise CloudBees Jenkins

 Agile development is creating more effective enterprises, and adoption of its values is at an all-time high.
 The ability to manage changing priorities, increase project visibility, and accelerate product delivery are but a few of the many benefits that Agile development creates.
 Overall performance has high expectations in today's digital landscape, and the implementation of Agile principles keep teams prepared for new demands, technologies, and trends.

 - Implementation of common tools

 The Platform CloudBees Jenkins is at the nucleus of integration & delivery, thus the mastery of it is essential for agile development teams.
-Pre deployment, deployment, and post deployment functionality should be planned and considered before code is committed.
+Pre-deployment, deployment, and post-deployment functionality should be planned and considered before the code is committed.